sd17fall/softdes.web/_assignments/final-project.md

 Refer back to the answers you provided during the reflection and teaming surveys and share your thoughts with potential teammates.

 ## Project Activities / Deliverables

+### Team Registration Survey
+_Due {{ page.parts[page.team_registration_survey_part].due | date: site.part_due_date_format }}_

+Once you know who is on your team, you should create a GitHub repository for your final project.
+Note: that there is no GitHub classroom assignment to accept and there is no base repository to fork (instead you will be [creating your repository from scratch](https://help.github.com/articles/create-a-repo/)).
+Whoever creates the repository should add the other team members as collaborators.
+You will be using this repository to turn in all of the project deliverables listed below.

+Once your team's GitHub repository is set, you are ready to fill out the [team registration survey](https://docs.google.com/forms/d/e/1FAIpQLSdlqZgPCi8dIfyREs8MTb4cWpo3o3hmpFoGvhEmmxJhkwL27w/viewform).
+We will need you to fill out this survey in order to know where to look for your other project deliverables, so please complete it as soon as you can.

 ### Project Proposal